Cocoon Kin Kid’s Club - Information for Enrolled Families

 - anything special they’d like to bring in from home (there will be opportunities for sharing time) or comfort items

-- at least one spare set of weather appropriate clothing
+- at least two spare sets of weather appropriate clothing including socks

 - non-slip socks for indoor use